MoseleyBioinformaticsLab/pdb_eda/README.rst

     * Analyze the electron density maps on atom/residue/chain level and interpret the electron densities in terms of number of electrons.

+Full API documentation, user guide, and tutorial can be found on readthedocs_

 Installation
 ------------